 What the Canadian Copyright Act Can (And Can’t) Protect

-• Literary works are protected under copyright law in Canada.
+- Literary works are protected under copyright law in Canada.
 Books, software code, blog posts, company manuals.

-• Artistic works are subject to copyright under Canadian law.
+- Artistic works are subject to copyright under Canadian law.
 Logos, paintings, photographs, architectural blueprints.

-• Musical works and copyright ownership are essential components of the creative industry.
+- Musical works and copyright ownership are essential components of the creative industry.
 Sheet music and compositions.

-• Dramatic works: Plays, screenplays, choreography.
+- Dramatic works: Plays, screenplays, choreography.

-• Sound recordings: Podcasts, recorded music.
+- Sound recordings: Podcasts, recorded music.

 The Lifespan of Your IP: How Long Does Copyright Last?

-For instance, if a person who writes an e-book dies in 2030, copyright protection of this piece of intellectual property would last until the end of 2100.
-Then the copyright expires.
+Thus, if the author of the e-book written by a person will die in 2030, then copyright protection of this piece of intellectual property will last until the year of 2100.
+After that, the copyright expires.

 Moral Rights vs. Economic Rights: The Canadian Distinction